0xAX/linux-insides/Booting/linux-bootstrap-5.md

 	popq	%rsi
 ```

 Again we set `rdi` to a pointer to the `boot_params` structure and preserve it on the stack.
-In the same time we set `rsi` to point to the area which should be usedd for kernel uncompression.
+In the same time we set `rsi` to point to the area which should be used for kernel uncompression.
 The last step is preparation of the `extract_kernel` parameters and call of this function which will uncompres the kernel.
 The `extract_kernel` function is defined in the  [arch/x86/boot/compressed/misc.c](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/arch/x86/boot/compressed/misc.c) source code file and takes six arguments:

 * `rmode` - pointer to the [boot_params](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973//arch/x86/include/uapi/asm/bootparam.h#L114) structure which is filled by bootloader or during early kernel initialization;
 * `heap` - pointer to the `boot_heap` which represents start address of the early boot heap;